 Approximately 80% of the budget goes to additional cleaning and other services provided on a daily basis in addition to all current services by the city.
 The services we offer, or currently plan to offer include the following:

 Clean and Beautiful Program

-In order to consistently deal with cleaning issues, a Clean and Beautiful Program will provide a multidimensional approach consisting of the following elements.
+In order to consistently deal with cleaning issues, a Clean and Beautiful Program provides a multidimensional approach consisting of the following elements.
 The clean team only provides service to properties within District boundaries.
 The special benefit to parcels from these services is increased commercial activity which directly relates to increases in lease rates and customer usage.
 Services may include, but are not limited to, the following: